abd-313/BIA601_GA_Feature_Selection/README.md

 ## 🌐 Demo

-> 🔧 **Deployment Coming Soon**
+> 🔧 **Deployment Is live for a month from 11/5/2025**
-> This section will include a live demo link once deployed.
-Stay tuned!
+> Since the deployment is free, it's only available for a short time; therefore, the localhost option is the best choice afterward.

 ---